dfaust/backup-monitor/README.md

 - `reminder` (optional): Duration after which a backup is considered overdue.
 Backup Monitor will remind the user in that case to run the backup.

+- `post-backup-actions` (optional): A list of actions the user may choose to execute after the backup script finished.

+  Each post backup action consists of a `label` and a `script`.

 - `last-backup` (internal): Used internally by Backup Monitor to track when the last successful backup was run.

 ### Examples